Michael Imoudu: Career as labour leader

 Imoudu started labour union activities as a member of the Railway Workers Union (RWU), the union was to become one of the most militant unions in the country during the colonial period.
-The union was formed in 1931 at a time where many trade organizations were a lot similar to social undertakings than an industrial movement.
+The union was formed in 1931 at a time when many trade organizations were a lot similar to social undertakings than an industrial movement.
 In 1939, Imoudu became the president of the union, during the same year, the union was registered under the Trade Union Ordinance which allowed trade unions legal authority to seek collective bargaining with their employers.
 RWU was the first union registered under the act.
 Under Imoudu's leadership, the union renewed their demand for higher wages, de-casuaulisation and improved working conditions.
 He came into limelight in 1941 when he sought the government's and railway management's consent to improve the conditions of technical employees.
 Though, the colonial government ratified some of their demands, the railway management was slow to implement the changes.
 After a while, the management released its concessions to the workers who were displeased and several negotiations further took place between July and September 1941.
 On 30 September 1941, the mechanical workers found their gates locked on the order of the Works Manager.
 Imoudu then led a march to the seat of government in Lagos Island shouting for the ouster of the works manager.
 The protest got the attention of the government which took immediate measures to resolve the workers grievances.
 Though the demonstration was successful, Imoudu later had constant clashes with European managers, it has been said that a reason of the clashes was his disagreement with the preferential treatment meted out to European officials.
 Between 1941 and 1943, he was queried many times and was dismissed in January 1943.

 In July 1941, a representative meeting of some select trade unions in Nigeria was held in Lagos.
 The meeting led to the founding of the African Civil Servants Technical Workers Union to protect the interest of the African technical workers.
 Imoudu, representing the railway union was selected as the Vice President.
 The new union began to agitate for a grant of cost of living allowance or war bonus.
 In 1942, Imoudu was a labour negotiator in talks with government to grant a Cost of Living Allowance (COLA) to workers to soften the effects of inflation as a result of World War II.
 The government made some COLA concession in 1942 under the leadership of Bernard Bourdillon, however, some of those concessions were revoked by Arthur Richards.